 From the time you were born, you have been acquiring the ability to use your native language through your daily lives in the home and in society.
 It is also likely that you have taken classes in a foreign language in addition to your native language.
 At the same time, you have probably encountered a variety of moving literature works as well.
-There are likely very few people who have never felt the beauty and mystery of words and literature in such experiences.
-Your sense of being moved by the beauty of words and literature, and your curiosity about their mystery might still be vague.
+There are likely very few people who have never felt the beauty and mystery of words and literature, and your curiosity about their mystery might still be vague.
 Studying and conducting research in the Division of Languages and Culture will help you put them into precise words and show you ways to unlock their secrets.
 Once your eyes have been opened to those methods, you are sure to find that words and literature are even more interesting and full of surprises than you had thought.
 You will not only learn about languages, but also about the regional cultures and philosophies that support them.
 To each of you who have come from different cultures, interaction between the different cultures is probably an interesting topic as well.
 We hope that you will learn about these things as well in the Division.
 The Division of Languages and Literature seeks students who have a love of words and interest in the aforementioned study and research, and who have the level of basic academic ability needed to go through the required training, as well as a lively intellectual curiosity.